Sex show: Legality

 Sex shows are subject to varying laws such as licensing requirements and locations are subject to local zoning regulations.
 Some jurisdictions regard a sex show as prostitution.
+Although it can be difficult in law to differentiate sex shows from prostitution, if a show is repeated then in some cases it can be argued that it is a form of publication, giving it a degree of legal protection under the First Amendment to the United States Constitution.
+Live sex shows in Europe have become rare since 2010, partly due to increased legal restrictions.
+In Germany, commercial live sex shows have been illegal since 2015.

 The content of a sex show may also be subject to national and local obscenity and other laws.
 Some areas allow striptease, but no sexual activity, others may allow only simulated sexual activity or autoerotic activity, while others allow anything that is legal in recorded pornography to be performed live.
 Generally, as of 2010, autoerotic activity is the most common legally-available kind of live sexual activity.
 In some cities and countries throughout the world, live sexual activity between multiple performers is legal.
 Webcam performances are largely unregulated.